 Staying in tune

 All pianos naturally go out of tune.
 This is mainly due to a swelling and contracting of the different parts of the piano as they respond to changes in humidity and temperature.
-This affects the tension of the strings.
-There are approximately 200 strings in a piano, all of different lengths and thicknesses.
-These slight changes of tension will affect each one differently, gradually breaking down the careful alignment of their relative pitches.
+It ‘breathes’, and over time this unbalances the tension on the strings, pushing them out of tune.

 How can I tell if my piano is out of tune?

 At first, the change in the tuning of your piano may be slight and can be described as a minor ‘unfocusing’ of the sound of individual notes.
-You may also find that at intervals such as fifths or octaves, your piano starts to sound less sweet.
-As the changes build up, chords start to sound discordant and the pitch stops matching across different sections of the piano’s keyboard.
+You may also find that intervals such as fifths or octaves start to sound less sweet.
+As the changes build up, chords start to sound dissonant and the pitch stops matching across different sections of the piano’s keyboard.
 The overall pitch of the piano will also start to drop, making it difficult to play with other instruments or with recordings.

 How can I keep my piano in tune?